calebkleveter/Tutorials/persisting-data-in-vapor-3/README.md

 # Diving into Vapor, Part 2: Persisting Data in Vapor 3

 In the [previous tutorial](https://theswiftwebdeveloper.com/diving-into-vapor-part-1-up-and-running-with-vapor-3-edab3c79aab9), we looked at how to setup a Vapor project.
 It's a good place to start, but not very fun.
-Let's get out application off the ground by adding data persistence!
+Let's get our application off the ground by adding data persistence!

 In this tutorial, we will be covering how to connect to a relational database (both PostgreSQL and MySQL) and then storing data in it.